Raflos10/PatchGUI/README.md

 # PatchGUI
-A cross-platform GUI application for creating and applying patches to binary files.
+A cross-platform desktop application for creating and applying patches to binary files.

 [Video Demonstration](https://www.fullstackglobal.com/patchgui-tool/)